 About the data

 We have based our commentary on M&A trends on data provided by industry-recognised sources.
-Specifically, values and volumes referenced in this publication are based on officially announced transactions, excluding rumoured and withdrawn transactions, as provided by Refinitiv as of 30 June 2021 and as accessed on 5 July 2021.
-This has been supplemented by additional information from Dealogic and our independent research.
-This document includes data derived from data provided under license by Dealogic.
+Specifically, values and volumes referenced in this publication are based on officially announced transactions, excluding rumoured and withdrawn transactions, as provided by Refinitiv as of 31 December 2021 and as accessed on 2 January 2022.
+This has been supplemented by additional information from Dealogic and our independent research, and includes data derived from data provided under license by Dealogic.
 Dealogic retains and reserves all rights in such licensed data.
 Certain adjustments have been made to the source information to align with PwC’s industry mapping.
-We define megadeals as transactions with a deal value greater than US$5 billion.